Depositing Federal Payroll Taxes

 If the amount is more than $50,000 but less than $100,000, the money must be transferred semiweekly (twice a week).
 For example, if the payday is on Wednesday, Thursday, and/or Friday, the payroll taxes must be deposited by the following Wednesday.
 If the payday is on Saturday, Sunday, Monday, and/or Tuesday the payroll taxes must be deposited by the following Friday.

 If the amount is $50,000 or less, the money must be transferred monthly.
-However, if the amount is less than $2,500 for the quarter, under certain circumstances you may be able to pay with a timely filed quarterly Form 941... see IRS Publication 15 (page 26).
+However, if the amount is less than $2,500 for the quarter, under certain circumstances you may be able to pay with a timely filed quarterly Form 941.
+See IRS Publication 15 for more information.

 Failure to deposit the amount owed on the required date may result in severe penalties.